openvstorage/ovs-documentation/Installation/installovs.md

 option is to only install the Open vStorage core packages.
 Without the Open vStorage Backend packages you will need to set up a separate Tier 2 Storage Backend (Swift, Ceph, GlusterFS, ...).

 **All Open vStorage nodes should have the same packages (openvstorage-hc or openvstorage) installed.**

-Execute the next steps in the shell of all KVM Nodes:
+Execute the next steps in the shell of all Compute nodes:

 #### Ubuntu
 -   Add the repo to your sources